 Articles' Specifications

-• Articles submitted may or may not be used.
+• Articles submitted may or may not get accepted for publication.
 In the case of an article being rejected upon submission, no payment will be issued.

 • We are open to pitches, and you are welcome to submit articles outside of the suggested topics.
-We will choose up to 5 each month.
 The same rules, deadlines, and compensation apply.
+Acceptance of pitches is not guaranteed.

-• Deadline for articles to be sent for review: 11th of every month (by 11:59 PM PST).
+• Deadline for articles to be sent for review: 13th of every month (by 11:59 PM PST) unless stated otherwise in the post.
 Please contact Marlena on The Nest for an extension if you are unable to meet this deadline.

-• Profanity: The use of profanity is not permitted in any articles.
+• Profanity / Hate Speech: The use of profanity is not permitted in articles.
+We also don't tolerate any form of hate speech.

-Please include appropriate content warnings for any books that may contain triggering material.
+Please include appropriate content warnings for all books that may need them.
 For articles covering spicy books, please utilize the OwlCrate Spice Meter to indicate the level of spiciness for readers.

 Compensation & Limitations

-• Compensation: The payment per accepted article is $25 USD (or equivalent in local currency) OR the equivalent value in OwlCrate reward points.
+• Compensation: The payment per accepted article is $25 USD (or equivalent in local currency) OR the equivalent in OwlCrate reward points or gift cards.
 Writers will be able to choose which compensation method they prefer.

-• Payments will be made once a month relative to all accepted articles for the same period.
+• Payments will be made once a month, relative to all accepted articles for the same period.
+Invoices will be batch-processed on the last day of the month.

 • There is a limit of 2 articles per person per month.